 Bring in the toys: “Depending on the space or layout of your home, this may be the age to move the majority of the toys into their bedroom—and finally free the living rooms of all the stuffies, Lego, puzzles and play kitchens,” says Milks.
 Look at different baskets, shelving and storage units to see what works best for you, and remember—it’s a work in progress!

-Transition to a big-kid bed: When you are ready to make the move (whether it’s into a toddler bed or something a bit bigger) let your kid help pick out new sheets to make the prospect more exciting, says Wolfson.
+Transition to a big-kid bed: When you are ready to make the move from crib to bed (whether it’s into a toddler bed or something a bit bigger) let your kid help pick out new sheets to make the prospect more exciting, says Wolfson.
 You should also leave the crib up for a few days because sometimes kids think they’re ready, but they really aren’t.
 Bed rails will help keep them cozy and safe, but for a more gradual transition, Milks adds: “If you want to ease into it, put the crib mattress on the floor [and let them sleep there] for the first while, since they are already used to that mattress.
 That whole crib-to-bed thing is a trip.
 Godspeed.”

 Get a night light: This is also the age when nighttime fears emerge, so your child may feel better with a night light to fall asleep.
 Wolfson likes the Hatch light for kids, which has a nightlight, sound machine, time-to-rise clock and audio monitor all in one.